 Boulder Valley UU Fellowship (BVUUF) is a dynamic, progressive congregation of 281 members and 57 children and youth located in Lafayette.

-We are looking for a person who is eager to work in organizations in which the dismantling of white supremacy is a high priority.
+We are looking for people who are eager to work in organizations in which the dismantling of white supremacy is a high priority.
 People with disabilities, people of color, indigenous people, Hispanic/Latinx, and LGBTQ+ candidates are encouraged to apply.
-Our congregations are committed to developing a diverse and talented staff team.
+Our congregation is committed to developing a diverse and talented staff team.
 If you are excited about this role but are unsure whether you meet 100% of the requirements, we encourage you to inquire and/or apply.

 About the Boulder Valley UU Fellowship

 The Boulder Valley Unitarian Universalist Fellowship is a liberal religious congregation dedicated to bringing love and reason to life and building a just and compassionate world.
 We provide a welcome to spiritual seekers, and a place for people to nurture their spirits and to go out and make a difference in the world.
 We are a mid-sized church with a solid base of energetic and generous members augmented by active visitors, and our membership is growing.

 As a general policy, employment by the Fellowship is not open to members of the congregation, except in unusual circumstances.
 Members of an employee’s family may be considered for employment; however, relatives may not supervise one another.
 “Family” is defined as a spouse, life partner, parent, sibling, child, grandparent, or grandchild or in-laws.

 1241 Ceres Drive, Lafayette, CO 80026, United States